Paranormal Entity

-Paranormal Entity is a 2009 American supernatural horror film written, directed by and starring Shane Van Dyke (in his feature directorial debut) and produced by The Asylum in 2009.
+Paranormal Entity is a 2009 American found footage supernatural horror film written, directed by and starring Shane Van Dyke (in his feature directorial debut) and produced by The Asylum in 2009.
 It is one of many films dubbed as a "mockbuster", a movie designed to capitalize on the success of a more popular film.
 Paranormal Entity is a knockoff of the successful low-budget horror film Paranormal Activity.
 The film was followed by indirect sequels 8213: Gacy House in 2010, Anneliese: The Exorcist Tapes in 2011, and 100 Ghost Street: The Return of Richard Speck in 2012.

 The film's premise is that of a series of allegedly factual surveillance videos documenting the downward spiral and eventual supernatural rape and murder of a woman named Samantha Finley.

 Plot

 A notice reveals that a young man named Thomas Finley has been convicted of raping and killing his sister, and murdering Dr. Edgar Lauren, a psychic.
 He claimed a demon had committed the murders.
 He was sent to prison, where he committed suicide.

 Thomas, his younger sister Samantha and their mother Ellen believe that Ellen has been making contact with her deceased husband, David.
 Soon the family claims that a demon is haunting them.
 At first, they think it is David, but after a series of horrible attacks on Samantha, they suspect otherwise.

 One night the camera records Ellen sitting up in bed and leaving her bedroom.
 She walks into the living room, where she writes something on a piece of paper.
 She then crumples the paper and walks back down the hallway.
 Thomas finds the paper under Samantha's pillow and sees that it spells out the word "MARON".
 Thomas suggests that Ellen and Samantha stay at a hotel while he sets up traps around the house with bells and wire.
 When the bells ring, Thomas investigates.
 The wire and bell outside his door are ripped from the wall and thrown at him.
 Thomas shuts himself in the bedroom and the demon bangs on his door.

 Thomas receives a phone call from Ellen, who is in hysterics after the demon apparently followed them and attacked Samantha.
 Upon returning to the house, Samantha hunches over in pain.
 Thomas awakens at night and finds his sister missing.
 He finds the attic ladder hanging down and ascends it to find her standing there in her bra and panties, in a trance.
 Upon awakening, she is unable to remember what happened.